Analyzing Passive Acoustic Data with MHKiT

 spsdl = acoustics.sound_pressure_spectral_density_level(spsd)

 Now that the SPSDL is calculated, we can create spectrograms, or waterfall plots, using the plot_spectrogram function in the graphics submodule.
-While spectrograms aren’t required by the IEC-40, they are useful to do quality control so we can avoid using contaminated soundbytes in further analysis (like the boat noise shown in this one).
+While spectrograms aren’t required by the IEC-40, they are useful to do quality control so we can avoid using contaminated soundbytes in further analysis (i.e., we’d remove the boat noise shown here from further analysis of a marine energy device).

 To do this, we’ll give the function the minimum and maximum frequencies to plot, as well as keyword arguments supplied to the matplotlib pcolormesh function.
 For these measurements, we’re setting fmin = 10 Hz, the minimum specified by the IEC-40, and fmax = 48,000 Hz, the Nyquist frequency for these data.